GNN-Enabled Robust Hybrid Beamforming with Score-Based CSI Generation and Denoising: Related Work

 Several works have introduced architectures that incorporate joint node-level and edge-level message passing to capture richer structural information for graphs.
 NENN \cite{NENN} alternated node-level and edge-level attention layers, allowing node and edge embeddings to mutually reinforce each other.
 EHGNN \cite{EHGNN} transformed edges into nodes via a dual hypergraph, enabling message passing on edges and producing holistic edge representations.
 CensNet \cite{CensNet} employed a linear graph transformation to interchange node and edge roles and applied novel graph convolutions to propagate both types of features.

-These studies underscore the importance of explicitly updating edge features, thereby providing valuable inspiration for communication-oriented GNN models, since wireless networks are inherently representable as graphs with nodes and edges.
+These studies underscore the importance of explicitly updating edge features, thereby providing valuable inspiration for communication-oriented GNN models, since wireless networks are inherently representable as graphs consisting of nodes and edges.